xebiarohan/Kafka/notes.md

-1. It decouples the publishers and subscribers
+1. Kafka is a distributed event streaming platform for high throughput event processing and storage It decouples the publishers and subscribers

 2. Distributed, resilient architecture and fault tolerant